Rupert Worker: Later career

 In 1924–25 Worker made 205 runs in the Plunket Shield at an average of 41.00 and played both matches for New Zealand against Victoria, scoring 33, 34, 55 and 6.

 He toured Australia with a New Zealand side in 1925–26, playing all four first-class matches, but finished seventh in both aggregates and averages, with 195 runs at 27.85.

 He transferred to Wellington in 1926, playing three matches in 1926–27, two in 1927–28, and one each in 1928–29 and 1929–30.
 His success was modest, apart from his one match in 1928–29, when he made 151 and 73, top-scoring in each innings, and Wellington beat Auckland by 37 runs.

-Dick Brittenden described Worker as "a most brisk and businesslike man in nearly everything he did", and a batsman who made most of his runs on the leg side.
+The New Zealand cricket writer Dick Brittenden described Worker as "a most brisk and businesslike man in nearly everything he did", and a batsman who made most of his runs on the leg side.

+Personal life

+Worker married Lily Edith Emerson in Dunedin in December 1928.
+At the time he was teaching in Napier, where they lived for most of the rest of their lives.
+He was teaching a class at Napier Boys' High School on 3 February 1931 when the Napier earthquake struck, destroying most of the town.

+Worker served in the Royal New Zealand Air Force during World War II as a flying officer.
+At the start of the 1947 school year he took up a position as secondary assistant master at Marton District High School.
+He died at Napier at the age of 93 in 1989.
+Obituaries were published in the 1989 New Zealand Cricket Almanack and the 1990 edition of Wisden Cricketers' Almanack.